microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userset.md

 ## JSON representation

-The following is a JSON representation of the userSet from the requestor settings property of a policy, which allows the members of a group to request.
+The following is a JSON representation of the groupMembers from the requestor settings property of a policy, which allows the members of a group to request.

 <!-- {
   "blockType": "resource",